Jumio/mobile-sdk-ios/docs/integration_netverify-fastfill.md

 ```

 ### Jailbreak detection
-We advice to prevent our SDK to be run on jailbroken device.
+We advice to prevent our SDK to be run on jailbroken devices.
 Either use the method below or a self-devised check to prevent usage of SDK scanning functionality on jailbroken devices:
 ```
 [JumioDeviceInfo isJailbrokenDevice]
 ```